datalad-handbook/book/docs/intro/installation.rst

    Python 2 is an outdated, in technical terms "deprecated", version of Python.
    Although it still exist as the default Python version on many systems, it is no longer maintained since 2020, and thus, most software has dropped support for Python 2.
    If you only run Python 2 on your system, most Python software, including DataLad, will be incompatible, and hence unusable, resulting in errors during installation and execution.

+   But does that mean that you should uninstall Python 2?
+   **No**.
+   Keep it installed, especially if you are using Linux or MacOS.
+   Python 2 existed for 20 years and numerous software has been written in it.
+   It is quite likely that some basic operating system components or legacy software on your computer is depending on it, and uninstalling a preinstalled Python 2 from your system will likely render it unusable.
+   Install Python 3, and have both versions coexist peacefully.

 Regardless of your operating system, we recommend installing Python via `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_, a minimal Python installer.
 To install it from the command line, run